wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/05-Block-Editor-Hooks.md

 } )()
 ```

-Notice how you specify a unique namespac, before the callback function `addListBlockDescription`.
+Notice how you specify a unique namespace, before the callback function `addListBlockDescription`.
 The namespace is defined by the developer, and should be unique to your plugin.

 Now, let's create the `addListBlockDescription` callback function, to do something: